 Out of Hours Repairs are dealt with by Lambeth Housing Management – 02079266000

 Heating and Hot Water

 There are two types of heating system on the estate, where heating and hot water is provided from a communal system or where you have an individual heating system.

 Where you are part of the communal heating system you pay for your heating and hot water through your rent.
 If you find that you cannot get heating or hot water you should contact the Lambeth Contact Centre on 02079266000.

-Choose option 1 and when you speak to the call handler you should tell them where you live and tell them that the repair is being dealt with by T Brown.
+Choose option 1, option 2 and then option 1 again and when you speak to the call handler you should tell them where you live and tell them that the repair is being dealt with by T Brown.

 If you have lost hot water then you do have a back up emersion heater on your tank you can use until the main system is up and running.
 However you should still contact the Council as using the emersion heater may be expensive.

 If your individual heating system fails then you should call our heating engineers, Mitie direct on 01689 806179 or 0845 604 2866.

 We collect the rent on behalf of Lambeth Council.
 There are many ways to pay your rent including using your payment card, at Olive Morris House in Brixton, or using the link on the website.
 We do not take cash in the office and at the moment are not able to take card payments.

 However the best way to pay your rent is to set up a direct debit.
 That way you know your rent will be paid on time.
 Come to the office and we will set one up for you.